intel/nauta/docs/user-guide/actions/view_exp_tensorbd.md

    `$ nctl launch webui`

 2. At the web UI, identify the experiment that you want to see displayed in TensorBoard.
-Click on the check box to the left of the experiment name.
+Click the check box to the left of the experiment name.

 3. With an experiment selected (checked), the **LAUNCH TENSORBOARD** button becomes active.
 Click **LAUNCH TENSORBOARD**.